Bankrupting Sybil Despite Churn: Experiments

-We evaluate the performance of these heuristics against \newAlg.
+We evaluate the performance of the above heuristics against \newAlg.
 The experimental setup is the same as Section~\ref{section:empasym}.
-We define \defn{ERGO-CH1} using both Heuristic 1 and Heuristic 2, and \defn{ERGO-CH2} using Heuristic 1, Heuristic 2 and Heuristic 3.
+We define \defn{ERGO-CH1} using both Heuristic 1 and 2, and \defn{ERGO-CH2} using Heuristics 1, 2, and 3.
 In the name, the ``CH" stands for combined heuristic.
-We define \defn{ERGO-SF(92)} and \defn{ERGO-SF(98)} to be \newAlg using Heuristics 1, Heuristic 2, Heuristic 3 and also Heuristic 4, with the accuracy parameter of Heuristic 4 as 0.98 and 0.92, respectively.
-In the name, the ``SF" stands for SybilFuse.
+We define \defn{ERGO-SF(92)} and \defn{ERGO-SF(98)} as \newAlg using Heuristics 1, 2, 3, and 4, with the accuracy of \SybilFuse in Heuristic 4 set as 0.98 and 0.92, respectively.
+In the name, the ``SF" stands for \SybilFuse.
 We simulated Heuristic 1 in conjunction with \newAlg, but, by itself, it did not yield improvements, and so we omit it from our plots.

-Figure \ref{fig:Heuristic} illustrates our results.
+{\bf Results.} Figure \ref{fig:Heuristic} illustrates our results.
 ERGO-SF(92) and ERGO-SF(98) reduce costs significantly during adversarial attack, with improvements of up to three orders of magnitude during the most significant attack tested.
 Again, these improvements are consistent across $4$ different types of data sets.

+Taken together, these results indicate one of the most important heuristics is the use of a classifier.
+For all data sets but Ethereum, ERGO-SF(92) and ERGO-SF(98) always perform better than any other heuristic, and for all data sets, ERGO-SF(92) and ERGO-SF(98) perform best, with an increasing performance gap, for large values of $T$.

+We note that the RB cost for Bitcoin and Ethereum when $T$ is small is smaller than for BitTorrent and Gnutella.
+This behavior is likely caused by the higher churn rates inherent to the latter networks as documented in prior literature~\cite{saroiu2001measurement,6688697,7140490,kiffer2021under}, which results in more frequent purges.

+Also related to the case for small $T$, we observe that Heuristic 3 yields good performance for the Ethereum data set and, to a lesser degree, the Gnutella data set.
+We would expect Heuristic 3 to work particularly well when (1) the good join rate does not change much from iteration to iteration; and (2) there are not many bad IDs joining the system.
+Based on our results for this heuristic, we speculate that the Ethereum network has a churn rate with less ``variability" than the other networks.